joey-qytyku/OS-90-i386/docs/README.md

 OS/90 is a work-in-progress operating system inspired by Windows 9x and 3.x architecturally.
 It is a 32-bit operating system that uses a CLI.

 The minimum requirements are as follows:
-* 4 MiB of RAM
+* 2 MiB of RAM
 * i386SX
 * PC/AT or compatible
 * MS-DOS 3.0 or higher
 * ISA bus

-This setup would not be that slow, bu.
+This setup would not be that slow, but it is the minimum.

 The recommended hardware:
 * 8 MiB of RAM